henoriega/FOLPS-nu/README.md

 # Fast One Loop Power Spectrum in the presence of massive neutrinos (FOLPSν)

-**Authors**: Hernán E. Noriega, Alejandro Aviles
+**Authors**: Hernán E. Noriega

-Emails:henoriega@estudiantes.fisica.unam.mx, avilescervantes@gmail.com
+Emails:henoriega@estudiantes.fisica.unam.mx

 **Other people who contributed to this code**:
 - Mariana Vargas Magaña
+- Alejandro Aviles
 - Sebastien Fromenteau